liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 ![](img/01-08.png)![](img/grid.png)

 ### Cloud computing
-Utility computing, which means  formed the basis for what is now called cloud computing.
+Utility computing, which means a customer could upload tasks to a data center and be charged on a per-resource basis formed the basis for what is now called cloud computing.

 ???+info "Architecture"